Skip to main content

 Safety and Challenge By Choice

 Cornell Team & Leadership Center has a stellar safety record.
-In addition to an excellent facility and well trained instructors, we ask all participants to contribute to the safety of each program by making responsible decisions regarding their own level of participation.
-Most importantly, our ethic of challenge by choice means that every activity is an opportunity, and that at no time will any participant be obligated to do anything he/she does not wish to do.
+In addition to an excellent facility and well-trained instructors, we ask all participants to contribute to the safety of each program by making responsible decisions regarding their own level of participation.
+No more than average physical ability is required.

-Low & Portable Team Initiatives
+Portable Team Initiatives

 High Ropes Climbing Elements